 “In the past, I’ve observed that many acquisition-hungry managers were apparently mesmerized by their childhood reading of the story about the frog-kissing princess.
 Remembering her success, they pay dearly for the right to kiss corporate toads, expecting wondrous transfigurations.
 Initially, disappointing results only deepen their desire to round up new toads.
 Ultimately, even the most optimistic manager must face reality.
 Standing knee-deep in unresponsive toads, he then announces an enormous ‘restructuring charge’.
 In this corporate equivalent of a Head Start program, the CEO receives the education, but the stockholders pay the tuition.”

-- I was impressed at how consistent Buffett has been.
+- It was interesting to see how consistent Buffett’s principles have been.
 It’s rare to find a politician, let alone a businessman, who has had the consistency of values and strategy that Buffett has had.
 You can take any essay from any chapter of this book, regardless of when it’s from, and, other than mentions of specific years or specific political/cultural references, you would not be able to tell what year that essay had been written.
 His core message and beliefs on corporate governance, mergers & acquisitions, and especially his investment philosophy have not changed.

 While I definitely learned a great deal about business and how Buffett thinks of the market, I think the most important learning that I took away from the book is what Buffett calls the “Noah principle”, and it is something I will aim to try to adhere to for the rest of my life: